 - Avoid activities that may cause a serious injury.

 Catheter-directed thrombolytic therapy is a nonsurgical treatment for DVT that dissolves blood clots.
 It is performed in a catheterization laboratory by a specially-trained physician and a team of nurses and technicians.
 The doctor and his team will use clot-dissolving medications referred to as thrombolytics.

 First, the patient receives medication for relaxation.
 The doctor numbs the area where the procedure is to be performed.
-A sheath (thin, plastic tube) is inserted into the vein.
+A guide wire followed by a sheath (thin, plastic tube) is inserted into the vein.
 A long, slender tube called a catheter is inserted through the sheath and guided through the vein to the segment where the blood clot is located.
 A clot-dissolving drug is infused through the catheter into the clot.